The 2018 Detroit Tigers continue to surprise people. From the seasoned fan to the casual observer.

 Hardy was not claimed by any other team and was outrighted to Toledo.
 A tough pill to swallow for a veteran reliever who made 70 appearances with a 3.08 ERA out of the Tigers bullpen just three years ago.
 Hardy wasn’t about to sulk.
 He felt that missing most of spring training with shoulder soreness was the reason other clubs passed on him.
 He reported to Toledo and embarked on a new mission, becoming a starter.
 After 168 major league appearances out of the bullpen, Hardy got back to the big leagues in a starting capacity.

 Hardy made four starts with the Mud Hens and pitched to a 0.84 ERA in that role.
 When Jordan Zimmermann and Francisco Liriano landed on the disabled list with the major league club, Hardy was summoned from Toledo to help buoy the Tigers staff.
-From castoff to contributor in a matter of a month.
+From castoff to the contributor in a matter of a month.
 That’s how arbitrary baseball can be sometimes.

 Hardy has made seven starts for the Tigers, his most recent on Sunday in Chicago.
 He is 3-0 with a 3.41 ERA in those starts and it’s easy to see why he has had success.
-For starters, he is death on lefties.
+For starters, he is dead on lefties.
 Left-handers are hitting a paltry .178 against him.
 More importantly though, Hardy does the one thing pitching coaches crave, and that is to throw strikes.

 On Sunday, Hardy handcuffed the White Sox, pitching into the 6th inning, allowing only one run.
 He threw 77 pitches on the day and a startling 52 were strikes.
 On a day in which the heat index reached 100 degrees on the field, Tigers defenders appreciated the pace with which Hardy worked.